elphick/elphick-template/README.md

 - docs
 - github actions

-Actions to tweak once you have created your repo from this template:
+Actions to perform once you have created your repo from this template:

-1. Change references to elphick-template
+1. Change references to elphick-template, including in the pyproject.toml file
 2. Change the namespace and package folder names and module.py filename
 3. Modify the content of the following rst pages:
     - api/modules